On singular Hilbert schemes of points: Local structures and tautological sheaves: Equivariant embeddings in Grassmannians and fixed points

-hence $[Z]$ is a reduced isolated fixed point. \end{proof} \begin{remark} The imbedding of $\mathrm{Hilb}^{\Phi}(\mathbb{P}^r)$ in Grassmannians can be explicitly defined as a determinantal scheme of a homomorphism of two vector bundles on the Grassmannians.
-I refer the reader to \cite{Got78}, \cite{Bay82}, and \cite[\S 4]{HS04} for an account of various imbeddings with explicit equations.
-In practice, these global imbeddings are too complicated for computing the equivariant Hilbert functions, unless one can find a uniform projective resolution of the local rings at the fixed points $x$ of $\mathrm{Hilb}^{\Phi}(\mathbb{P}^r)$, or at least a uniform way to describe the generators of the initial ideal of $I_x$.
-In section \ref{sec:local-equations-Hilbert-schemes} we will take another approach for constant Hilbert polynomials $\Phi(z)\equiv n$. \end{remark}
+\begin{remark} The embedding of $\Hilb^{\Phi}(\mathbb{P}^r)$ in Grassmannians can be explicitly defined as a determinantal scheme of a homomorphism of two vector bundles on the Grassmannians.
+We refer the reader to \cite{Got78,IK99,Bay82} and \cite[Section~4]{HS04} for an account of various embeddings with explicit equations.
+In practice, these global embeddings are too complicated for computing the equivariant Hilbert functions, unless one can find a uniform projective resolution of the local rings at the fixed points $x$ of $\Hilb^{\Phi}(\mathbb{P}^r)$, or at least a uniform way to describe the generators of the initial ideal of $I_x$.
+In Section~\ref{sec:local-equations-Hilbert-schemes}, we will take another approach for constant Hilbert polynomials $\Phi(z)\equiv n$. \end{remark}